- Politics 210 – American Politics (syllabus)

 Published by University of Massachusetts Press, 1998.

 Reviews: "These fine essays crystallize the debates about the presidency's communications with the people in American political development.
-The collection is informationally rich and conceptually subtle, and it is framed well by Ellis's thoughful introduction and Jeffrey Tulis's engaged conclusion.
+The collection is informationally rich and conceptually subtle, and it is framed well by Ellis's thoughtful introduction and Jeffrey Tulis's engaged conclusion.
 Ellis's volume will enrich scholars as well as inform students."
 Peri E. Arnold, author of "Making the Managerial Presidency: Comprehensive Reorganization Planning, 1905-1980.

 The Dark Side of the Left: Illiberal Egalitarianism in America.
 University Press of Kansas, 1998.